LemonProg/DTM/README.md

 - Torrent-search API to search torrents on severals providers
 - qBittorent API to download the torrents

+Some issues :
-Only working with one result while searching for torrents, for the moment but i'll fix that !
+- Only working with one result while searching for torrents, for the moment but i'll fix that !
+- You can manage only one torrent (the last one that was imported), for the moment but i'll fix that too!